How do late payments affect my credit score?

 Once you are 90 days late or more, it affects your credit score even more.
-One of the main goals of creditors is to try to predict how likely you are to be 90 days late or more on your payments.
-Obviously, if you have been 90-plus days late on a payment recently, then your risk of doing so again is much higher – and your score reflects this accordingly.
-However, even if you are already 90-plus days late on a payment, it is still a good idea to pay to avoid additional harm in the form of a charge off, collection, or repossession.
+However, even if you are already 90-plus days late on a payment, it is still a good idea to pay to avoid additional harm in the form of a charge-off, collection, or repossession.

-No matter how much you owe, late payments will affect your credit the same.
-To credit reporting agencies, a late payment of $50 is just as bad as a late payment of $5,000.
+No matter how much you owe, delinquent accounts will affect your credit the same.
+To the credit bureaus, a late payment of $50 is just as bad as a late payment of $5,000.
 Knowing this, if you have to make a choice between which bills you can pay, it may be wise to pay the less expensive bills first, then pay the more expensive ones as soon as you can.

 The best way to improve your credit score is to pay bills on time.
 Set up automatic bill pay with your bank, or set your bills up for auto-withdrawal.
 Many times you can even choose the date you want to have the money taken out to pay your bills.

 Read my story below (and check out the photos for proof) to see how you can remove late payments from your credit report.

 Bad credit?
 You’re not alone.

 Several years ago, I went through some tough times financially.
 I became unemployed when my company went out of business.
 The bills kept piling up and I simply couldn’t make the payments.
 Things got out of hand, I became desperate and ended up filing for bankruptcy.
 The financial burden was lifted, but my credit suffered a massive blow.

 I knew that bankruptcy would have an impact on my life, but I didn’t know it would be as big as it turned out to be.
 I couldn’t get a loan from anyone.
 I had trouble securing lines of credit and was denied on home and auto loans.